Yakuphan-world/Yakuphan-world/README.md

 I am Yakup Han.
 In my early career, I was an System Engineer.
-But now I turned into a DevOps engineer who likes to play with tools for successful software production.
+Now I turned into a DevOps engineer who likes to play with tools for successful software production.
 I am also exploring new certifications in other technologies.

 * 🌍  I'm based in Paderborn,Germany
 * ✉️  You can contact me at [yakuphanbilgic3@gmail.com](mailto:yakuphanbilgic3@gmail.com)